-2.2.2.7 Adequately Demonstrate Project Viability in a Commercially Reasonable Timeframe
+2.2.2.8 Adequately Demonstrate Project Viability in a Commercially Reasonable Timeframe

-A bidder must demonstrate that its proposal can be developed, financed, and constructed within a commercially reasonable timeframe.
+A bidder must demonstrate that its proposal can be developed, permitted, financed, and constructed within a commercially reasonable timeframe.

-The proposal must include a schedule with reasonable detail that demonstrates that the bidder has provided sufficient time for the application for, and receipt of, necessary permits, approvals, other commitments, project financing, completion of design work, and equipment procurement and construction in order to complete the project reasonably consistent with the proposed Commercial Operation Date.
+The proposal must include a schedule with reasonable detail that demonstrates that the bidder has provided sufficient time for the application for, and receipt of, necessary permits, approvals, other commitments, project financing, completion of design work, and equipment procurement and construction in order to credibly complete the project consistent with the proposed Commercial Operation Date, meaning that the project is more likely than not to come online by the date that is projected within the proposal.
 The bidder should include critical milestones in its markup to the Form PPAs that are consistent with its proposal and are reasonably achievable.

-2.2.2.8 Contribution to Employment; Economic Development Benefits
+2.2.2.9 Contribution to Employment; Economic Development Benefits

-Section 83C requires that, where feasible, a proposed project demonstrate that it creates additional employment and economic development in the Commonwealth.
-This requirement can be satisfied, for example, by a showing of:
+Section 83C requires that a proposed project where feasible, create and foster economic development and quality, high-demand jobs in the Commonwealth.
+This requirement can be satisfied, for example, by demonstration via a showing of: